egtaonline/gameanalysis/README.md

 There are three game types: EmptyGame, Game, and SampleGame.

 EmptyGame contains several functions that are valid for games without payoff data.

 Game is a potentially sparse mapping from role symmetric profiles to payoffs.
 It behaves mostly like a python dictionary from profiles to payoff dictionaries.

 SampleGame retains payoff data for every observation.
 This allows it to resample the payoff data for every individual profile.

 Profiles
 --------

 Profiles and Mixtures have a dictionary representation and a corresponding array representation that is only valid for the existing game object as it depends on the order that strategy names were hashed.
-The existence of array versions is for efficiency of many operations.
+The existence of array versions is for efficiency of many internal operations.

 Style Guidelines